tembo-io/website/src/content/docs/getting-started/postgres_guides/how-to-upgrade-postgres-versions.md

 Applying a `pg_dump / pg_restore` workflow works well for small instances, or where cut-over time isn't an issue.

 This corresponds to [section 19.6.1](https://www.postgresql.org/docs/current/upgrading.html#UPGRADING-VIA-PGDUMPALL) in the above docs.
-Further details can be found on our [how-to guide on backups and restores](https://tembo.io/docs/getting-started/postgres_guides/how-to-backup-and-restore-a-postgres-database).
+Further details can be found in our [how-to guide on backups and restores](https://tembo.io/docs/getting-started/postgres_guides/how-to-backup-and-restore-a-postgres-database).

 ## Logical Replication